feryae/html-visuals/README.md

-# html-visuals
+# HTML Canvas Projects
-HTML Canvas Projects
+Scrapped, or finished projects in HTML Canvas.